-Divemaster is a really important position in a dive operator, since it is the staff that have the contact with the certified divers underwater during fun dives/ guided dives and can witness /feel if the guest is satisfied, so a good DM can be the key to keep the guest experience above the average and be the difference between a guest returning or never coming back.
+Divemaster is a really important position in a dive operator since it is the staff that has the contact with the certified divers underwater during fun dives/ guided dives and can witness /feel if the guest is satisfied, so a good DM can be the key to keep the guest experience above the average and be the difference between a guest returning or never coming back.

-To work and act as a Divemaster you should analyze the location and have the view about the business in different aspects as season and kind of activities in the area.
+To work and act as a Divemaster you should analyze the location and have a view about the business in different aspects as season and kind of activities in the area.

 Since the DM job is limited to deal with certified divers you will succeed better in locations with higher amounts of fun dives than courses.

 Acting as a Divemaster in a Dive Center you will probably have different duties as organizing the boat and gear, so be efficient and follow the procedures so the operation can run smoothly.